-A “listing agreement” is a contract between a real estate agent (the listing agent) and a seller that says that the agent has the right to list your house.
+A “listing agreement” is a contract between a real estate agent (the listing agent) and a seller that says that the agent has the right to list (advertise and handle the sale of) your house.
 It’s important to understand the terms of the agreement, because you’ll be bound by them.
 And while a listing agreement is good for the agent, because it obligates you to work with the agent for at least a minimum amount of time, it also protects you, the seller, by explaining the agent’s responsibilities and what you can do if he or she doesn’t meet them.

-Here are some of the most important terms covered by a listing agreement.
+Here are some of the most important terms covered by a real estate listing agreement.

 - The commission amount you’ll pay your agent.
-This will usually be five to six percent of the proceeds of the sale.
+This will usually be 5% to 6% of the proceeds of the sale.
 See the Nolo article Negotiating the Agent’s Commission When Selling Your House for details.

 - Exclusive right to sell.
 This gives your agent has the exclusive right to sell your property for the duration of the agreement.
-Other types of arrangements with your agent are possible, but this will be your agent’s first choice.
+Other types of arrangements with an agent are possible, but the exclusive arrangement will be your agent’s first choice.

 - Duration.
 Your listing agreement will last for a set amount of time, such as three or six months.
 From your perspective, a shorter listing agreement is better.
 If you don’t like the agent’s services, you can walk away and choose a different agent.
-Of course, from the agent’s perspective, a longer listing agreement is preferable, because the agent is going to do a lot of work to get the house ready to sell, and won’t want to risk losing a commission just as it’s starting to garner some real interest.
+(And if you're happy, renewing should be easy.)
+Of course, from the agent’s perspective, a longer listing agreement is preferable, because the agent is going to do a lot of work to get the house ready to sell, and won’t want to risk losing a commission just as the property is starting to garner some real interest.

 - Safety or protection clause.
 Even though the contract has an expiration date, it will probably also include a clause that protects the agent or broker after that date.
 This prevents you from trying to avoid paying an agent’s commission by finding a buyer while you’re represented by the agent, but waiting to conduct the sale until your listing agreement expires.
 You’ll want an exception if you are ending the contract because you decide to change listing agents, however—if that agent sells quickly and your clause entitles the first agent to a cut, you could owe two commissions.